alexwlchan/alexwlchan.net/src/_drafts/create-thumbnail.md

 It picks the correct dimensions for the final thumbnail based on the dimensions of the original image and the max width/height, then runs these two snippets to create the thumbnail.

 (This turns out to be not completely trivial: something in this ffmpeg command requires that the width/height be even numbers.
-If you try to create a file with an odd width/height, the command fails.
+If you try to create a video with an odd width/height, the command fails to create anything.
-This is something I have rediscovered multiple times, and now it's encoded in this tool.)
+This is something I've rediscovered multiple times, and now it's encoded in this tool.)

-My tool isn't especially flexible, but it doesn't need to be -- I have a simple use case.
-Max width/height is enough for me.

 [create_thumbnail]: https://github.com/alexwlchan/create_thumbnail
 [image crate]: https://crates.io/crates/image